Huntrox77/Huntrox77/README.md

-Hiya!, I’m Huntress.
+Hiya!, I’m Huntress,
-I'm a transfem student who is working on software engineering and game design.
+I am a transfem student who is working on software engineering and game design.

 I like to work on projects such as:
 - Modding Rain World